Postpartum Anxiety at Night: Why It Happens and What Helps

 - 5 min read

-If you notice your anxiety ramping up in the late afternoon or evening after having a baby, you are not alone - and it's a really common experience.
+If you notice your anxiety ramping up in the late afternoon or evening after having a baby, you are not alone.
+This experience is quite common.
 For many new moms, anxiety doesn’t peak during the chaos of the day.
-Instead, it sneaks in quietly as the sun starts to set.
-The house gets dimmer.
-The day winds down.
-And suddenly, your body feels on edge, bracing for the night ahead.
+Instead, it sneaks in quietly as the sun begins to set.
+The house gets dimmer, the day winds down, and suddenly, your body feels on edge, bracing for the night ahead.

-The experience of having postpartum anxiety at night is so common that many moms refer to it as the “postpartum sundown scaries.”
-And while it can feel super isolating, there are real reasons nighttime anxiety shows up after birth.
-Let’s talk about what’s actually happening, and some tips about what you can do to help.
+The experience of having postpartum anxiety at night is so prevalent that many moms refer to it as the “postpartum sundown scaries.”
+While it can feel isolating, there are real reasons nighttime anxiety shows up after birth.
+Let’s discuss what’s happening and some tips to help.

-The "sundown scaries," anxiety at night postpartum, describe that creeping sense of anxiety or dread that arrives in the late afternoon or evening during the postpartum period.
+The "sundown scaries" refer to that creeping sense of anxiety or dread that arrives in the late afternoon or evening during the postpartum period.

-Even on days that felt manageable - or even good - you might notice your chest tighten, your thoughts race, or your mood suddenly shift.
+Even on days that felt manageable, you might notice your chest tighten, your thoughts race, or your mood suddenly shift.
 Many moms describe it as a feeling that their body knows the hardest part of the day hasn’t started yet.

 Thoughts might sound like: